SubZtep/vite-plugin-pug/README.md

 # vite-plugin-pug

+> New version is on the way. changelog:
+> - some structural changes for extendability
+> - Plugin has a single object attribute
+> - Drop deprecated `file` attribute in favour of `src`

+---

 ![test](https://github.com/SubZtep/vite-plugin-pug/workflows/npm%20test/badge.svg)

 A plugin that makes [Vite](https://vitejs.dev/) parse `<pug src="example.pug"></pug>` in your `index.html`.
 The rendered template replaces this tag with the compiled markup.